-Claw & Blossom is a quarterly online literary magazine publishing short prose and poetry that touch upon the natural world.
+Claw & Blossom is a quarterly online literary magazine publishing short prose and poems that touch upon the natural world.

 We are looking for compelling narratives and resonant moments involving characters or narrators who wrestle with life’s impossible problems but who nonetheless seek ways to thrive.